 Winning season: 2018/19

 Another youngster handed a berth on the bench in 2018/19.
-Cumming played his football at the Lamex Stadium this season for League Two side Stevenage on loan, as part of Chelsea’s infamous loan policy, but he will never forget that night in Azerbaijan.
+Cumming has played his football at MK Dons for the past 18 months as part of Chelsea’s infamous loan policy, but he will never forget that night in Azerbaijan.

 And what about the UEFA Cup…..